smatt989/nsql/README.md

-# Bee Label Maker #
+# Natural SQL #

-This is image annotation software built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.
+This is an implementation of an NLI for SQL.

 ## Initial Setup